Obtaining and checking references

-References should be used to inform your final decision-making process by validating the information that the candidate has provided during the selection process.
+References should be used to inform the final decision-making process by validating the information that the candidate has provided during the selection process.
 If you have any concerns about the information provided in a reference then you should contact your Faculty Human Resources Manager immediately.

 All candidates are asked to provide the contact details of two people (three for academic and research roles) on their application forms who can act as employment referees for them.
 If the candidate has confirmed that they need to give permission before you contact a referee then you must always respect this.
 Such cases usually arise when the referee is the candidate's current employer, and the candidate does not wish to disclose that they have applied for another job until they have been invited for interview or, occasionally, until they are offered the job.